jank-lang/jank-lang.org/resources/src/blog/2025-07-11-jank-is-cpp.md

 Schafmeister.
 Clasp also integrates with LLVM and it uses MPS for a GC.
 Though jank and Clasp differ greatly, both in that Clasp is Common Lisp and jank is Clojure as well in how they approach C++ interop, they are two bold attempts to bridge two otherwise distant languages.
-I reached out to Christian several years ago, when I started on jank, to discuss C++ and Lisps.
+I reached out to Dr. Schafmeister several years ago, when I started on jank, and we discussed C++ and Lisps.
 His work has been a big inspiration for jank.

 ### What's next?
 Phew.
 I've accomplished a ton this quarter and I'm extremely pleased with what jank